Aeurias/NadeshikoSlimeVR/README.md

 The PCB lets every component be soldered on without any wire connections between the modules.
 This includes the diodes and resistors for battery sense and charge protection.
 The ESP32-C3 Supermini is on the back side to save on size and cost; a JST 2mm 2-pin connector can be added to make battery connections easier; an SK12D07VG 3-pin switch will be used to turn the tracker on or off.

-The caseless PCB's is to be used without a case, as there are built-in cutouts for a 25mm strap to pass through.
-Similar style to the WEMOS D1 Mini version, this is designed making sure it is still tough to impacts.
-This PCB will not fit in the other PCB's case as it is a slightly larger design.

- Both PCB designs have a slot to let WiFi RF pass through without hinderance just like with the my other slimes, but not sure how helpful that will be tho for this small scale.
-We'll see after some tests!

 PCBs can be ordered from [JLCPCB](https://cart.jlcpcb.com/quote/), [Elecrow](https://www.elecrow.com/pcb-manufacturing.html), [PCBGOGO](https://www.pcbgogo.com/pcb-fabrication-quote.html), [NextPCB](https://www.nextpcb.com/pcb-quote#/pcb-quote) or your preferred low cost PCB manufacturer.